 Diagnosing traumatic brain injury neurologic symptoms

-Still at an early stage diagnosis in traumatic brain injury the first diagnostic method is x-ray of the skull bones.
+Still, at an early stage diagnosis in traumatic brain injury, the first diagnostic method is an x-ray of the skull bones.
 To study the location and extent of damage to brain tissue is best suited MRI of the brain.
-When a concussion conduct diagnostic procedures MRI of the brain the patient is not required.
+When a concussion conducts diagnostic procedures MRI of the brain the patient is not required.

 Lumbar puncture (LP), the most accurate, compared with other methods to identify subarachnoid hemorrhage and degree of severity, to identify the reaction of the meninges on head injury, to detect brain injury and inflammatory complications of spinal injuries.

 The most common signs and symptoms of traumatic brain injury (concussion, contusion of the brain) occurring in the acute period after injury (blow to the head, a fall, car accident, etc.):